 Based on your answers to the above, you might well be able to delete those inactive users.
 For most, however, a large percentage will need to be kept.
 Whether it’s to maintain compliance with regulations like SEC 17, FINRA, MiFID II, and others, meet corporate governance requirements, comply with litigation hold and eDiscovery needs, or simply ensure important business assets are retained, that data can’t simply be jettisoned.

-Well, from a Microsoft perspective, it’s a simple case of shifting all those inactive users to your shiny new environment to become Office 365 inactive mailboxes.
+Well, from a Microsoft perspective, it’s a simple case of shifting all those inactive users to your shiny new environment to become Microsoft 365 inactive mailboxes.
 Sounds good, right?
 But let’s look at what that entails before you get too excited…

 It seems simple so far, but just wait…